Scogun/komm/README.md

   * Specify mapping from property with different name
   * Specify a converter to map data from source unusual way
   * Specify a resolver to map default values into properties
+  * Specify null substitute to map nullable properties into not-nullable

 ## Usage
 ### Add with Gradle